What is a Ghost Rider

 Danny Ketch discovered a dormant ability to the Ghost Rider, the ability to absorb other, weaker Spirits of Vengeance and add to his own Spirit's power (Ghost Rider: Danny Ketch #3 - Addict Part Three: Pest Control), the process usually kills the human host.

-Usually in fits of rage, Ghost Riders can enact massive Hellfire explosions of varying sizes and varying results.
-Such explosions have been know to either burn away sin, or burn the wicked entirely (Ghost Rider #21 - Hell-Bent & Heaven-Bound, Part Two).
+Usually, in fits of rage, Ghost Riders can enact massive Hellfire explosions of varying sizes and varying results.
+Such explosions have been known to either burn away sin or burn the wicked entirely (Ghost Rider #21 - Hell-Bent & Heaven-Bound, Part Two).

 Kowalski’s Vengeance can enact the Pollution Stare; magnifying its victims’ corruption until it consumes them (Secret Avengers #21.1 - Red Light Nation).